lynnfaraday/aresmush.com/_root/features/index.md

 ## Make it Easier to Code

 Some games will need advanced customizations or theme-specific code.
 Traditional MUSH softcode is hard to learn and work with, and the server hardcode is difficult or impossible to change.
-Ares uses a high-level programming language (Ruby), and a plugin system to make coding easier, more flexible, and more pleasant.
+Ares uses a mainstream programming language (Ruby), and a plugin system to make coding easier, more flexible, and more pleasant.

 Learn more at [Ares for Coders](/features/ares-for-coders).